 To view mating rituals among the seabirds and penguins, November is the best month, while December and January are the height of the tourist season, when penguin colonies are feeding their newborn chicks.
 The best time to see whales is during February and March.

 Most ships accept credit cards and US dollars and often there is a currency exchange facility on board.
 In Antarctica itself, each base generally uses the currency of their home country.
 Travellers should check which currency to bring with their tour or cruise operator.

 There is no official language.

 Each ship and base has its own electricity supply.

 As no one owns the Antarctic continent, no visitors require a visa or passport; however, a valid passport will be required for any stops en route, and visas and passports may be needed for points of departure.

 Extreme cold temperatures and wind chill in Antarctica can lead to hypothermia.
 Due to the thin ozone layer, it is essential that a high protection sunscreen be worn, and the glare from the ice and water necessitates the wearing of sunglasses.
 The crossing of rough seas will require most passengers to take some form of seasickness preventative medication.
 All passenger ships have an on-board doctor, but health insurance is imperative and must include emergency evacuation, which can be exorbitantly expensive.

-Staff on passenger ships generally expect tips.
-The size of tip varies and depends on the currency in use and type of cruise - it is best to check with tour operators in advance.
+Staff on passenger ships will generally expect tips.
+The size of the tip varies and depends on the currency in use and type of cruise.
+It's best for travellers to check with their tour operators in advance.